s-keshri/villa-frontend/README.md

 ## What's Next

-- Deploy Metabase to Render for a publicly shareable analytics dashboard
-- Add a `/dashboard` page to the frontend showing live booking analytics
-- Migrate API from Railway to Render when trial ends (free forever)
 - Verify a custom domain on Resend to send confirmation emails to all guests
 - Add more properties and real villa photos
+- Deploy Metabase to Render for a publicly shareable analytics dashboard

 ---